How you can help others

 The below link provides information and guidance, primarily relating to workplaces, for carrying out risk assessments:

-- Health and Safety Executive (HSE)checklists – This website contains a range of checklists primarily related to workplaces: https://www.hse.gov.uk/simple-health-safety/risk/
+- Health and Safety Executive (HSE) checklists – a range of checklists primarily related to workplaces: https://www.hse.gov.uk/simple-health-safety/risk/

 - Voluntary, Community and social enterprise organisations (VCSOs)– a list of guidance for VSCOs is available here: https://www.gov.uk/guidance/covid-19-guidance-for-voluntary-community-and-social-enterprise-organisations